Lindstromer/docs/manual/box.rst

 Since version 1.2.0 it's possible to use callable method as a second argument in your box method.

-The important part is to use the render method so the properties or tabs are rendered.
+The important part is to use the render method so the properties are rendered.

 But that isn't all the callable method can do, you can print your own html between the properties.

+You should wrap your custom html in a div with the class "papi-custom-html" to get it look nice.

+**Note about custom html and tabs**

+Custom html with tabs will not look nice since tabs and properties can't be one the same row.

+When using tabs in your box you should only have tabs with properties inside not tabs after or before properties.

+**tab

 .. image:: /_static/papi/custom-html-between-properties.png